dhivehi/Kia/tools/README.md

 compile it as kia.jar to make a standalone version of kia with a GUI
 change line 79, 148, 162, 193 with the full path to where this file is located before compiling
-keep adu.bin and header.bin in same folder when compiling.
+keep adu.bin and header.bin in same folder when compiling. when running, input must be english letters.
+Type in keyboard as if typing in dhivehi, the letters will be used to translate it.